-The NLS has been employed for a variety of astrophysical systems to model neutrino emission, e.g., Core-Collapse Supernovae~\cite{1985ApJS...58..771B, 2010CQGra..27k4103O, OConnor:2014sgn} and compact binary mergers~\cite{Ruffert:1995fs, Rosswog:2003rv, Deaton:2013sla, Foucart:2014nda, Foucart:2015gaa, Neilsen:2014hha}.
-It possesses a number of advantages such as (i) a simple implementation, (ii) reasonable (qualitative) description of neutrinos features in NSs, particularly in optically thick media~(\cite{Foucart:2015gaa} and references therein) and (iii) low computational costs.
+The NLS has been employed for a variety of astrophysical systems to model neutrino emission (e.g., core-collapse supernovae~\cite{1985ApJS...58..771B, 2010CQGra..27k4103O, OConnor:2014sgn} and compact binary mergers~\mbox{\cite{Ruffert:1995fs, Rosswog:2003rv, Deaton:2013sla, Foucart:2014nda, Foucart:2015gaa, Neilsen:2014hha}}).
+It possesses a number of advantages, such as (i) a simple implementation; (ii) reasonable (qualitative) description of neutrinos' features in NSs, particularly in optically thick media~(\cite{Foucart:2015gaa} and references therein); and (iii) low computational costs.
 Therefore, its implementation in numerical-relativity simulations is compelling.
-Moreover, despite the underlying assumptions of the approach (that will become clear in the following), the NLS serves as a first approximation for radiative losses and is a basis to support more intricate and realistic methods, e.g., in radiation transport moment schemes~\cite{Shibata:2011kx, Cardall:2013kwa, Foucart:2015vpa, Anninos:2020bpo, Foucart:2020qjb, Weih:2020wpo, Foucart:2021mcb, Radice:2021jtw}, Lattice-Boltzmann methods~\cite{Weih:2020qyh}, or advanced leakage schemes~\cite{Perego:2015agy,Gizzi:2019awu,Gizzi:2021ssk}.
+Moreover, despite the underlying assumptions of the approach (which will become clear in the following), the NLS serves as a first approximation for radiative losses and is a basis to support more intricate and realistic methods, for example, in radiation transport moment schemes~\cite{Shibata:2011kx, Cardall:2013kwa, Foucart:2015vpa, Anninos:2020bpo, Foucart:2020qjb, Weih:2020wpo, Foucart:2021mcb, Radice:2021jtw}, Lattice-Boltzmann methods~\cite{Weih:2020qyh}, leakage-equilibration-absorption schemes~\cite{Ardevol-Pulpillo:2018btx}, and advanced leakage schemes~\cite{Perego:2015agy,Gizzi:2019awu,Gizzi:2021ssk}.